-In 1889, the eight-year-old John Heartfield, his brother, and his sisters were abandoned in the woods by his mentally disturbed parents.
+In 1889, the eight-year-old Heartfield, his brother Wieland, and his sisters, Hertha and Charlotte, were abandoned in the woods by their mentally disturbed parents.
 Soon afterwards, he chose the life of a struggling artist.
-Introduced to Dada art by George Grosz, Heartfield became an influential member of the German Dada movement of the early 20th century.
+Introduced to Dada art by George Grosz, Heartfield became an influential member of Berlin Club Dada.
+The short-lived German Dada movement still resonates in art, writing, and music in the 21st century.

-Known as a founder of modern visual design montage, Heartfield has influenced generations of artists.
+Known as a founder of modern visual montage, Heartfield has influenced generations of artists.
 This influence can be seen in mediums as diverse as films and digital graphic design.

 The John Heartfield Exhibition celebrates the artist’s life, his achievements, and seeks to show why Douglas Kahn wrote in the catalog that accompanied John Heartfield’s hugely successful 1993 MOMA exhibition in New York, “the neglect is almost as famous as he is.”